Elehuris Montero Player Props: Rockies vs. Nationals

-On Friday, Elehuris Montero (on the back of going 3-for-4) and the Colorado Rockies play the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
-First pitch is at 8:40 PM ET.
+On Saturday, Elehuris Montero (coming off going 1-for-4) and the Colorado Rockies face the Washington Nationals, whose starting pitcher will be Trevor Williams.
+First pitch is at 8:10 PM ET.

 Elehuris Montero Game Info & Props vs. the Nationals